venkatesh18/ml_inference/gpu/distilbert/README.md

 # Instructions for torchscripting and performing inference

 ```
-This file provides the instructions for torchscripting the pre-trained RESNET50 model and for performing inference with the torchscripted model.
-The python scripts in this example should be
+This file provides the instructions for torchscripting the pre-trained DISTILBERT BASE UNCASED MNLI model and for
+performing inference with the torchscripted model.
+The python scripts in this example should be executed on an
-executed on an EC2 g4dn.2xlarge instance, with Ubuntu 18:04 DLAMI.
+EC2 g4dn.2xlarge instance, with Ubuntu 18:04 DLAMI.
 ```

 ## Setting the pytorch environment